-The TPO board meets, at minimum, six times a year, at 9 a.m. on the second Wednesday of the meeting month.
-The TPO meeting schedule can be found online at http://www.ecrc.org/FLALTPO/FLALTPOMeetings.
+The TPO board meets a minimum of five times a year, on the fourth Wednesday of the meeting month at 3:30 p.m.
+The TPO meeting schedule can be found online at www.ecrc.org/BayTPOMeeting.
 A print copy of the TPO schedule is available upon request.